Li-Young Lee

 Li-Young Lee is the author of six critically acclaimed books of poetry, most recently The Invention of the Darling (W. W. Norton, 2024), The Undressing (W.W Norton, 2018), Behind My Eyes (W.W.
 Norton, 2008), and a chapbook The Word From His Song (BOA Editions, 2016).
 His earlier collections are Book of My Nights (BOA Editions, 2001); Rose (BOA, 1986), winner of the Delmore Schwartz Memorial Award from New York University; The City in Which I Love You (BOA, 1991), the 1990 Lamont Poetry Selection; and a memoir entitled The Winged Seed: A Remembrance (Simon and Schuster, 1995), which received an American Book Award from the Before Columbus Foundation and was reissued by BOA Editions in 2012.
 His translation of the Dao De Jing is forthcoming in October 2024.

 Lee’s honors include fellowships from the National Endowment for the Arts, The Lannan Foundation, and the John Simon Guggenheim Memorial Foundation, as well as grants from the Illinois Arts Council, the Commonwealth of Pennsylvania, and the Pennsylvania Council on the Arts.
-In 1988 he received the Writer’s Award from the Mrs. Giles Whiting Foundation.
-He is also featured in Katja Esson‘s documentary, Poetry of Resilience.
+He is winner of the 2024 Ruth Lilly Poetry Prize, and in 1988 he received the Writer’s Award from the Mrs. Giles Whiting Foundation.
+He is also featured in Katja Esson’s documentary, Poetry of Resilience.

 Li-Young Lee’s collection, The Undressing, investigates the violence and dispossession increasingly prevalent around the world, as well as the horrors he grew up with as a child of refugees.
 Lee draws from disparate sources, including the Old Testament, the Dao De Jing, and the music of the Wu Tang Clan.
 While the ostensive subjects of these layered, impassioned poems are wide-ranging, their driving engine is a burning need to understand our collective human mission.
 Most recently, he just finished co-translating The Dao De Jing, which will be forthcoming with W. W. Norton in 2024.